 Problem List

-An important task during the assessment phase of therapy is to identify client difficulties.
-The Problem List worksheet is a helpful way of gathering information about current problems and includes client and therapist versions.
+The Problem List exercise is a helpful way of gathering information about current problems.

 Download or send